Reasons to Contest a Will in Texas

 In addition, a Testator could be led to believe the Will disposes of the property in a certain manner and tricked into signing, or could be shown one document, but actually sign a different one.
 Although these situations are not as common, they certainly do happen.

 Undue influence is perhaps one of the most common reasons for contesting a Will.
 There are many ways to show undue influence but the most common is a Will that was executed a few days or weeks prior to the Testator’s death.
 In some cases, the Will was signed in the hospital on the Testator’s “death bed”.
 Usually this situation involves a sibling that has been a primary caregiver and feels sharing the estate equally with his or her siblings is unfair or unjust.
 Many times family members and caregivers place pressure on the Testator to force them to change the Will and influence their decisions.

 Sometimes a loved one passes away and family members find two or three Wills signed by the Testator.
 The presumption under Texas law is that the most recent signed Will controls the disposition of the Estate.
 However, that Will may be invalid for any of the reasons above and an older Will may be probated in its place.
 There have also been situations where two Wills were signed on the same day, but there is no way to tell which Will was executed last.

 Get Help To Contest a Will

-When you need an experienced Azle probate litigation attorney to properly contest a Will in Texas, the Law Office of Ronda S Haynes offers extraordinary knowledge and integrity to bring extensive evidence and arguments to bear on the case.
-With the aid of a North Texas probate attorney, the contesting party will be able to show their validity in probating the Will.
+When you need an Experienced Azle Texas Probate Attorney to properly contest a Will in Texas, the Law Office of Ronda S Haynes offers extraordinary knowledge and integrity to bring extensive evidence and arguments to bear on the case.
+With the aid of a North Texas probate attorney, the contesting party will be able to show their validity in Probating the Will.

 It’s important to note that any individual that contests a Will is likely to receive a similar response from other heirs.
-This is why choosing the best probate attorney is important to effectively protect your legal rights to the estate.
+This is why choosing an Experienced Probate Attorney is important to effectively protect your legal rights to the estate.